-4.4 Alternative Constant Standard Latent Variable Estimates Show Improvements Over Time
+Alternative Constant Standard Estimates Show Improvements Over Time

-Cingranelli and Filipov report that a model with only the standards-based human rights variables shows a stagnant trend in human rights respect over time.
+Cingranelli and Filippov (2018) report that a model with only standards-based variables shows a stagnant trend in human rights respect over time.
 This is true.
-However, not all of the standards-based variables show a stagnant trend in their original categorical form (see the Appendix) or as part of constant standard latent variable models, which I consider in more detail here.
+However, not all of the standards-based variables show a stagnant trend in their original categorical form (see Appendix B)